tdviet/fedcloudclient-old/docs/usage.rst

 ***********************

 **"fedcloud token check --checkin-access-token <ACCESS_TOKEN>"**: Check the expiration time of access token, so users can know whether they need to refresh it.
-As mentioned before, access token may be given via environment variable *CHECKIN_ACCESS_TOKEN*
+As mentioned before, access token may be given via environment variable *CHECKIN_ACCESS_TOKEN*, so the option *--checkin-access-token* is not shown in all examples bellows, even if the option is required.

 ::